 - Jeopardize your life or the lives of others by attempting to save personal or university property.

 In case of an actual emergency, the campus will communicate by several means, including personal communication where appropriate.
-Web Memorial’s web alert system will be activated if there is an emergency.
-A message will be posted on the university’s home page outlining the emergency announcement.

-Check the websites:
+Check the website:

 Listen to local radio stations: